haochenhui97/AstronomyDatasetForML/README.md

 |CRLI| Cummulative Rate of Lessening or Increase, gives the accumulated sum of the RLI |

 ## 11/6 Update
 We modified the <code>generate_csv.py</code> file from [Team JNA](https://github.com/NaveenGop/astro-data) to make the data generation process more automatic.
-By procedurally sending an email request to the Horizons system,it allows easy customizability with regards to observer location and time frame.
+By procedurally sending an email request to the Horizons system, it allows easy customizability with regards to observer location and time frame.
 Users may change the following parameters:

     username = "sample@gmail.com"
     password = ''  # can also hardcode the pwd